leeisabelle1118/no2-forecasting/README.md

 ![Daily mean NO₂ — all sites](outputs/eda_daily_mean_all_sites.png)

-Blue line + ±1 std dev shaded band showing the **network-wide daily mean NO₂** over the full dataset.
+Red line + ±1 std dev shaded band showing the **network-wide daily mean NO₂** over the full dataset.
 Captures long-term trends and anomaly periods.

 **Single site:**

 ![Daily mean NO₂ — single site](outputs/eda_daily_mean_site.png)

-Blue line for a single station (`081030006`), showing that individual site's **daily mean NO₂** over time.
+Red line for a single station (`081030006`), showing that individual site's **daily mean NO₂** over time.
 Useful for comparing one station's behaviour against the network average.

 ---